galbismallz/voracious-kimchi/README.md

 <br>
 [Photograph by: Laurie-Anne Robert](https://unsplash.com/@laurieannerobert)

 _“We are made to create.
 We feel useful when we create.
 We release our ‘stuckness’ when we create.
 We reinvent our lives, tell new stories, and rebuild communities when we create.
-We reclaim our esteem, our muse, and our hope when we create.”_ — Pam Slim (feel free to exchange "build" for "create")
+We reclaim our esteem, our muse, and our hope when we create.”_ — Pam Slim (feel free to exchange "create" with "build")

 Hi there,